vuqv/cosmo/docs/sections/models.rst

 In the current implementation, hydropathy scales are taken from Urry model, :math:`(\mu, \Delta) = (1, 0.08)`

-Nonbonded exclusion rule is :code:`1-2`.
+Nonbonded exclusion rule is :code:`1-2`, which we only exclude pair of atoms in bonded.

-Cutoff distance for Electrostatics interactions: :math:`3.5 nm`, for Lennard-Jone potential: :math:`2.0 nm`
+The cut-off distance for Lennard-Jone potential: :math:`2.0 nm`

 The Debye-Huckle potential has following form:
 ++++++++++++++++++++++++++++++++++++++++++++++